 - Course 3 – BUSINESS CONCEPTS FOR MANAGERS (FOM003 / 0.8CEU)

 To see all 3 complete course outlines click here:

 Each of the three FoM courses is value priced at $79 per softbound book or eBook. ($99 for non-NMA Members.)
 You may purchase 1, 2, or all 3 courses as you wish.
 Leader guides, complete with PowerPoint presentations on a CD, participant quizzes, and extensive facilitator/instructor materials are available for only $99 for each course!! ($125 for non-NMA members)

-See what Michael Williams (Past Chapter President, LMLA Chapter 249) had to say about NMA’s newest program!
+See what Michael Williams (Chapter President, LMLA Chapter 249) has to say about NMA’s newest program!